manish-garodia/manish-garodia/common/lib-cellar/procedures/linux-feed-penguin/linux-feed-penguin.md

  - Fix errors on Linux

 	----
-	## Pop-up loop: Authentication required for network proxy
+	## window loop: Authentication required for network proxy

 	**Problem statement**
-	You are connected through the VNC viewer and this pop-up keeps appearing every few minutes.
+	You are connected through the VNC viewer and this window keeps appearing every few minutes.

 	![Error: Authentication for network proxy config](./images/auth-required.png " ")

-	The pop-up contains the following message -
+	The window contains the following message -
 	```
 	Authentication is required to set the network proxy used for downloading packages
 	An application is attempting to perform an action that requires privleges.
 Authentication as the super user is required to perform this action